ansible/ansible/README.md

 While Func, which I co-wrote, aspired to avoid using SSH and have it's own daemon infrastructure, Ansible aspires to be quite different and more minimal, but still able to grow more modularly over time.

+Why use Ansible versus something else?
+(Fabric, Capistrano, mCollective, Func, SaltStack, etc?)
+It will have far less code, it will be more correct, and it will be the easiest thing to hack on and use you'll ever see -- regardless of your favorite language of choice.

 Principles
 ==========

     * Dead simple setup
+    * Super fast & parallel by default
     * No server or client daemons, uses existing SSHd
+    * No additional software required on client boxes
+    * Everything is self updating on the clients.
+"Modules" are remotely transferred to target boxes and exec'd, and do not stay active or consume resources.
     * Only SSH keys are allowed for authentication
-    * usage of ssh-agent is more or less required
+    * usage of ssh-agent is more or less required (no passwords)
     * plugins can be written in ANY language
     * as with Func, API usage is an equal citizen to CLI usage
     * use Python's multiprocessing capabilities to emulate Func's forkbomb logic
+    * all file paths can be specified as command line options easily allowing non-root usage

 Requirements
 ============

 For the server the tool is running from, *only*:

-    * python 2.6 -- or a backport of the multiprocessing module
+    * python 2.6 -- or the 2.4/2.5 backport of the multiprocessing module
     * paramiko

 Inventory file
 ==============

+The inventory file is a required list of hostnames that can be potentially managed by ansible.
+Eventually this file may be editable via the CLI, but for now, is edited with your favorite text editor.

 The default inventory file (-H) is ~/.ansible_hosts and is a list of all hostnames to target with ansible, one per line.
 These